 Frequently asked questions about colonoscopy and Sigmoidoscopy.
 American Cancer Society website.
 Available at:

 http://www.cancer.org/Healthy/FindCancerEarly/ExamandTestDescriptions/faq-colonoscopy-and-sigmoidoscopy.
 Accessed September 15, 2014.

-6/2/2011 DynaMed's Systematic Literature Surveillance. http://www.ebscohost.com/dynamed/: Mills E, Eyawo O, et al. Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
+6/2/2011 DynaMed Plus Systematic Literature Surveillance. http://www.dynamed.com: Mills E, Eyawo O, Lockhart I, et al. Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.